The Benefits of Intermittent Fasting for Daily Energy

 Consider the biological reality: humans evolved in environments where food was intermittent.
 According to research published in The New England Journal of Medicine, intermittent fasting triggers adaptive cellular responses that enhance mitochondrial function.
 In practical terms, this means your "cellular power plants" become more numerous and efficient, translating to higher physical output without the need for caffeine stimulants.

-The Hidden Costs of Constant Consumption
+Costs of Consumption

 The modern "six small meals a day" myth has created a generation of metabolic rigidity.
 When the body never leaves the fed state, insulin levels remain chronically elevated.
 This leads to several critical pain points that sabotage daily performance: